nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 n/Tan Liyan` Edits the name of the first person to be Tan Liyan.
-*  `edit 2 p/92345678 t/` Edits the phone number of the second person and removes all tags.
+*  `edit 2 p/92345678 t/` Edits the phone number of the second person and removes all tutorial group tags from contact.

 ### Marking attendance of student: `mark`